 Head of rating agency S&P stepping down

-NEW YORK (AP) — Standard & Poor's says that its president is stepping down, an announcement coming only weeks after the rating agency's unprecedented move to strip the United States of its AAA credit rating.
+NEW YORK (AP) — The president of Standard & Poor's is stepping down, an announcement coming only weeks after the rating agency's unprecedented move to strip the United States of its AAA credit rating.

-The McGraw-Hill Cos., the parent of S&P, said late Monday that Deven Sharma will be replaced by Douglas Peterson, now the chief operating officer of Citibank N.A., Citigroup's chief banking arm.
+The McGraw-Hill Cos., the parent of S&P, said late Monday that Deven Sharma will be replaced by Douglas Peterson, now the chief operating officer of Citibank N.A., Citigroup Inc.'s chief banking arm.

-The agency says Sharma decided to move on after helping S&P separate its data, pricing and analytics business from its ratings business, McGraw-Hill said in a statement.
+Sharma, 55, "was ready for new challenges" after helping S&P separate its data, pricing and analytics business from its ratings business, McGraw-Hill said in a statement.
 The company unveiled that restructuring at S&P late last year.

-Its statement makes no mention of the downgrade that sent shock waves through global financial markets and was sharply criticized by the Obama administration, which said the agency's analysis was fundamentally flawed.
+McGraw-Hill's statement did not mention of the Aug.
+5 downgrade that sent shock waves through global financial markets and was sharply criticized by the Obama administration, which said the agency's analysis was fundamentally flawed.
 Other major rating agencies have maintained their AAA ratings on the U.S.

 It also did not refer to recent reports that the Justice Department was investigating whether S&P improperly rated dozens of mortgage securities in the years leading up to the financial crisis in 2008.
 Those reports sent McGraw-Hill's shares tumbling last week.